-Over the course of his career, Mallin decorated banks, theaters, courthouses, homes, more than 100 churches, the facades at Chicago's Riverview Amusement Park, and several rooms in the home of the wealthy businessman John Cuneo in Vernon Park, Illinois.
-The Cuneo mansion and gardens were opened to the public as the Cuneo Museum.
+Over the course of his career, Mallin decorated banks, theaters, courthouses, homes, more than 100 churches, the facades at Chicago's Riverview Amusement Park, and several rooms in the home of the wealthy businessman John Cuneo in Vernon Hills, Illinois.
+The Cuneo mansion and gardens are now owned by Loyola University.

 Mallin redecorated the hall twice, first in 1928, using gold leaf instead of gold paint, and again in 1948, repairing some of his previous decorations and adding new ones.

 Mallin decorated the walls of the hall with symbols of fraternal and patriotic associations whose support was integral to the success of the cemetery.
 The Ceremony Hall provides a unique retrospective commemoration of these historical organizations, some of which still exist today.